In the Yard

 Plant Shade Trees

-Consider planting deciduous trees on the south and west sides of your house and around your air conditioner.
+Plant deciduous trees on the south and west sides of your house and around your air conditioner.
 Because deciduous trees lose their leaves in the winter, they can save you energy by keeping your home shady and cool in the summer, yet allow the sun to shine through windows to warm your home in the winter.
-Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25% in heating and cooling costs.
+Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25 percent in heating and cooling costs.
 Get helpful information from Texas A&M Forest Service's online Tree Planting Guide.

 Use Less Pesticides and Fertilizers